- Is There a Security Deposit Limit in Georgia?

 The other option besides an escrow account, is to post a surety bond for the full amount of the tenant security deposit, or $50,000, whichever is less.
 A landlord must post the surety bond at a superior court in the county where your property is located.
 You’ll serve as the bond’s principal.

-If you fail to store the security deposit money in one of these manners, you may be liable and face certain penalties.
+If the landlord fails to store the security deposit money in one of these manners, they may be liable and face certain penalties.
 This cost can include forfeiting the right to make any deductions to the tenant’s deposit.

 Do Landlords Have to Provide a Security Deposit Receipt?